TRANSFORMING KNOWLEDGE INTO REAL - WORLD SKILLS

 Applicants should have a strong record of undergraduate performance and/or real world experience that shows they have the potential to succeed in this degree program.
 Individuals with a wide range of academic backgrounds-the humanities, social sciences, the arts and professional schools-are encouraged to apply.
 A commitment to improving the social, economic, and political status of women is a more important admission criterion than a background in a particular academic discipline.

-To apply to the Women's Studies Program at Claremont Graduate University, please use the following links:
+To apply to the Women's Studies Program at Claremont Graduate University, please use the following link:

 Institutional financial assistance is available in the form of fellowships.
 Applications submitted by February 1 have priority for the awarding of aid, although aid may be awarded to late applicants on the basis of available funds.